-Fines against Bad Faith Filers and Their Trademark Agents
+Fines Against Bad Faith Filers and their Trademark Agents

 The amendments to the Trademark Law and the new Standardization Regulations grant Market Supervision Bureaus (“MSBs”) the power to issue warnings and impose administrative fines against trademark pirates and their agents.

-Under the Standardization Regulations, fines up to RMB30,000 (~US$4,600) are possible where the pirate has generated illegal profits.
+Under the Standardization Regulations, fines up to RMB30,000 (~US$4,600) against trademark pirates are possible where the pirate has generated illegal profits.
 Absent such profits, the maximum is RMB10,000 (~US$1,500).
 In addition, trademark agencies that knew or should have known that a client is filing trademark applications in bad faith may be fined up to RMB100,000 (~US$15,000) and the relevant authorities can stop accepting applications filed via the agency.

 Towards a Common Law?